 August, September, and October of 2015 I was in Victoria, BC (Canada), teaching a course at Royal Roads University on Cultural Identity to their masters’ students, and participating in a videotaped conversation, Communication Matters: Immigration from an Intercultural Communication Perspective.
 In November, I participated in the 8th International Conference on Intercultural Communication at Wuhan University in China.
 Since I was unable to get to China in person, I participated digitally.
 As a result, my paper, “The Influence of National Character Studies on Intercultural Communication: Moving Beyond Past Assumptions to Current Complexities,” is now available on the CID YouTube channel.
 It will also be included in the conference proceedings, to be published in Chinese next year.

 For the month of April 2016, I was visiting professor at the Musée des Arts et Métiers in Paris, France, at the invitation of Yves Winkin, now director of the museum.
 While there, I also spent time with Katerina Stenou, one of the Advisory Board members of the CID, Casey Man Kong Lum, and Johanna Maccioni.
 In addition, Christine Develotte invited me to give a presentation on “Family Socialization to Cultural Identity: How Theory and Method Influence Research” to her doctoral seminar at the Ecole Normale Supérieure de Lyon.
 In May, a chapter I wrote for Diversity in the College Classroom: Knowing Ourselves, Our Students, Our Disciplines appeared, focused on intercultural interactions in the US.
 Also in May, a chapter I wrote for Urban Foodways and Communication: Ethnographic Studies in Intangible Cultural Food Heritages around the World appeared, focused on international comparisons.
 I spent July through September back at Royal Roads University, in Victoria, BC, teaching a graduate seminar on Cultural Identity.
-By the time I left, I had agreed to serve as dissertation supervisor for one of the students in Interdisciplinary Studies, and chosen an intern, Min He, to serve as Assistant to the Director of CID for 6 months.
+By the time I left, I had chosen an intern, Min He, to serve as Assistant to the Director of CID for 6 months.
 In November, I participated in the National Communication Association convention in Philadelphia, stopping in New York on the way.